A Skip to content

 Economic Contribution

-The economic contribution of small businesses is substantial.
-In 2022, small businesses with 1 to 99 employees comprised 98.0% of all employer businesses in Canada and employed 10.7 million individuals, which is almost two-thirds (63.0%) of all employees.
-Their role in the economy is not just limited to employment; they also contribute significantly to the gross domestic product (GDP) and are essential for the overall economic health of the country.
+Small businesses make a big difference in the economy.
+In 2022, small businesses with 1 to 99 employees made up 98.0% of all employer enterprises in Canada.
+Small businesses in Canada also hired 10.7 million people, which is almost two-thirds (63.0%) of all employees.
+They don't just create jobs; they also make significant contributions to the country's gross domestic product (GDP) and play a vital role in Canada's overall economic health.

 Previous article Workplace Safety Checklist 2023: Your Essential Fall Prevention Tips

-Next article Western Canada: 2023 Statistics for Fall from Working At Heights
+Next article Western Canada: 2023 Fall Statistics in Canada for Working at Heights

 Compare products